-These simulations allowed setting the models used by the software, until to achieve to obtain response very similar to those gotten in the tests.
+These simulations allowed setting the models used by the software, until to achieve to obtain match s with the tests.
 The referred models allowed to simulate; the generator and their basic control systems, the automatic voltage regulator and the governor plus the turbine with very accuracy.
-The dynamic power system characteristics were processed,.
-With the critical frequency oscillation mode (wc = 0.51 Hz) was carried out a theoretical design of the stabilizers.
-The characteristics on this design were added to the digital simulation.
+The dynamic power system characteristics were processed.
+With the critical frequency oscillation mode (wc = 0.51 Hz) was carried out a theoretical design of the stabilizers and applied in the digital simulation.

-4.5 Adjust of the stabilizers.
+4.5 Calculations.